qiangengyang/qiangengyang.github.io/_pages/about.md

 **About**

 Welcome!
-I am a Ph.D. student in [Electrical and Computer Engineering](https://www.ece.ufl.edu/) at the [University of Florida](https://www.ufl.edu/) and a research assistant at [Florida Institute for National Security (FINS)](https://fins.institute.ufl.edu/) under [Dr. Damon Woodard](https://damonwoodard.com/) and previously under [Dr. Daniela Seabra Oliveira](https://danielaseabraoliveira.com/).
-My current research interests lie in usable security and social engineering, especially malicious activities online, such as misinformation, phishing, toxic comments, gender bias, and malware (stalkerware and ransomware).
-My research aims to understand the role human factors play under the hood and develop technical solutions to protect vulnerable users, such as children, teenagers, and elders, from getting harmed online.
-It involves interdisciplinary knowledge, including computer science and engineering, mass communication, psychology, law, and politics, but mainly focuses on technology.
-I enjoy stepping out of my comfort zone to explore the unknown.
+I am a Ph.D. student in [Electrical and Computer Engineering](https://www.ece.ufl.edu/) at the [University of Florida](https://www.ufl.edu/) and a research assistant at [Florida Institute for National Security (FINS)](https://fins.institute.ufl.edu/) under [Dr. Damon Woodard](https://damonwoodard.com/).
+My research is focused on leveraging generative AI and natural language processing (NLP) to combat malicious online activities, including misinformation, phishing, toxic comments, gender bias, and malware.
+I investigate the human factors driving these threats and develop technical solutions to protect vulnerable users, such as children, teenagers, and the elderly.
+My work integrates interdisciplinary knowledge from computer science, engineering, mass communication, psychology, law, and politics.
+I am passionate about pushing the boundaries of my expertise to tackle new and complex challenges.

-I am interested in internship opportunities as a Ph.D. researcher.
+I am interested in doing a research internship.
 You are welcome to let me know of any opportunities via email or LinkedIn!

 <br>